 - An untrained truck driver may not properly maintain and care for the truck.

 It is important to remember that driving a large commercial truck takes a specific skill set that requires proper training.
 If you were injured or a loved one was killed in a truck crash or jackknife accident in Georgia, it may have been caused by an untrained or inexperienced truck driver.
 In that scenario, a lawyer can demand to see the driver’s commercial driver’s license and training documentation.
 If the trucker was untrained or inexperienced, then the trucker and the trucking company may be held liable for your accident injuries.

-Don’t delay: call an Atlanta personal injury lawyer today at the Law Offices of Shane Smith at 770-HURT-999 for a free, confidential consultation, and start your road to recovery.
+Don’t delay: call an Atlanta personal injury lawyer today at Shane Smith Law at 770-HURT-999 for a free, confidential consultation, and start your road to recovery.